 Hardwick Glaze Notebook

-Together we can call these materials ceramics as they are closely related and used hand in hand.
-Let’s start by studying what makes up ceramics and hope by learning what this encompasses we will better define differences and similarities.
+Together we can call these materials ceramics or the ceramic arts as they are closely related as many of the materials are the same in clay and glaze.
+Let’s start by studying what makes up ceramics and hope by learning what this encompasses we will better define differences and similarities between clay and glaze.

-But no matter how you work, how things interact should be a consideration.
-If not for you, then certainly for the clay suppliers who have invented and mixed the clay and glazes you use.
+But no matter how you work, how things interact should be considered.
+If not for your knowledge, then certainly for the clay suppliers’ who have invented and mixed the clay and glazes you use.
 Thousands of hours have gone into these considerations by industry all over the world and these processes have been going on for thousands of years, since clay was first squeezed between the fingers.

 Oxides are molecules that contain oxygen.
 Carbonates have carbon monoxide and carbon dioxide in them which bubbles out at different temperatures when fired, usually at higher temperatures in the firing.
 As clay and glaze are raised in temperature they expand, contract, combine together and break apart molecularly.
 These changes in firing create the surfaces, colors and strength that we want from the materials we use.

-As indicated before, knowing the different aspects of the materials that make up our clay bodies and glazes is not integral to working with clay and glaze, but the more one understands, the easier it is to correct or change clay and glaze problems and difficulties that develop while working.
+As indicated before, knowing the different aspects of the materials that make up our clay bodies and glazes is not integral to working with clay and glaze, but the more one understands, the easier it is to correct or change clay and glaze, and solve problems and difficulties that develop while working.

 Each material and the oxides they possess have a different melting temperature.
 A large part of understanding how oxides work in the clay and glaze one is working with, is how these materials melt, and once melted, how they cool.
 Some materials such as silica and alumina have very high melting temperatures by themselves.
 Put a ¼ teaspoon in a cone 10/11 firing and you will notice that neither of these materials melt by themselves.
 It is by combining materials that one lowers the melting point through a process called eutectics.
 Each additional material mixed together (in the correct proportion) will lower the melting point of the mix and change the look and feel of the clay body or glaze.
 It is through the study of not just materials and oxides, but how they combine that one finds an understanding of ceramic chemistry.